r-causal/tipr/paper.md

 The `tipr` R package [@rstats] allows the user to conduct sensitivity analyses for unmeasured confounding.
 The user provides an "observed effect" (that is, some effect between an exposure of interest and an outcome of interest after adjusting for any observed confounders), and the sensitivity analyses will quantify how sensitive the effect is to a potential unmeasured confounder.
 The `tipr` functions fall into three categories:

-(1) Functions that calculate how an observed effects would change with a specified unmeasured confounder (`adjust` functions) (2) Functions that calculate the magnitude of an unmeasured confounder needed to tip an observed effect to cross the null, rendering it inconclusive (`tip` functions)
+(1) Functions that calculate how an observed effects would change with a specified unmeasured confounder (`adjust` functions) (2) Functions that calculate the magnitude of an unmeasured confounder needed to tip an observed effect to cross the null (`tip` functions)
 (3) Functions that calculate single number summaries of an observed effect's "sensitivity", such as the E-value [@VanderWeele:2017ki] or Robustness value  [@cinelli2020making].

 `tipr` is available on [CRAN](https://github.com/lucymcgowan/tipr) and [Github](https://github.com/lucymcgowan/tipr).
 Documentation can be found at